Programs where 100% of the programs’ credits are offered through distance education:

 A $20.00 proctoring fee will be attached to all online courses during registration.
 This fee will be waived for Fall 2021 and Spring 2022 through the use of CARES Act funds.
 OCtech’s Policy 3.012: Distance Education and Procedure 3.012.01: Distance Education require that each distance education course include at least one proctored assignment/examination per semester to verify student identity.
 Students may use either the online proctoring product (Honor Lock) provided by the College, or they may use the Satellite Testing Center (in Building K) for face-to-face classroom testing.

 There is no additional fee for proctoring, but students must have access to a computer which meets the technology requirements found on the Honor Lock website.

 Students can be enrolled in online courses, as well as traditional on-campus courses in the same semester.

 To ensure a successful online experience, OCtech students should maintain a 2.0 GPA to continue taking online courses.
-Please see your advisor if you have questions or contact the Assistant Dean of the Online College at 803.535.1275 or firstname.lastname@example.org.
+However, if a student has failed a course either online or face-to-face, they cannot retake that course online even if they maintain a 2.0 GPA except under extenuating circumstances (i.e. the course is only offered online).
+Please see your advisor if you have questions or contact the Dean of Teaching, Learning and Assessment at 803.535.1275 or email@example.com.

 Online Course Attendance Policy